SumoLogic/sumologic-documentation/docs/cloud-soar/automation.md

 The **Action Type** dropdown will contain the specific actions Cloud SOAR can take when the specified activity is observed.
 Users have the option to take the following actions:

 - **Create incident from template**.
-Specify what incident template to use (See **Incident Templates)**, the incident owner, and incident ID format.
+Specify what [incident template](#incident-templates) to use, the incident owner, and incident ID format.
 This is the most common action.
 - **Close incident**.
 Allows for the automatic closure of a known false positive incident
 - **Update incident**.
 Updates a field in an existing incident based on parameters from the parsed message
 - **Change incident status**.
 Change the incident status based on parameters from the parsed message